itzg/docker-minecraft-server/README.md

       - ./minecraft-data:/data
 ```

+> NOTE: if you have SELinux enabled, then you might need to add `:Z` to the end of volume mount specifications, [as described here](https://prefetch.net/blog/2017/09/30/using-docker-volumes-on-selinux-enabled-servers/).

 ### Converting anonymous `/data` volume to named volume

 If you had used the commands in the first section, without the `-v` volume attachment, then an anonymous data volume was created by Docker.
 You can later bring over that content to a named or host attached volume using the following procedure.